vineethkumarv/sv-wiki/Data-Types.md

 ## 2. integer

-integer is 4-state data type, integer can be either 0,1,x and z which represent a 32-bit signed number. default value of integer is x. integer can hold values ranging from -2^31 to (2^31)-1.
+integer is 4-state data type, integer can be either 0,1,x and z which represent a 32-bit signed number.
+Default value of integer is x. integer can hold values ranging from -2^31 to (2^31)-1.

 ****Syntax :**** `integer variable_name;`
 ****Example :**** `integer data;`

+The below figure shows the output of integer output.

 ![integer](https://user-images.githubusercontent.com/110448382/186824975-f4a0493d-fe8d-4da9-8c6d-f9eaf43de032.png)

+                                       Figure.2. integer output

 ## 3. time